indieweb/wordpress-micropub/readme.md

     RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

 If that doesn't work either, you may need to ask your hosting provider to whitelist the `Authorization` header for your account.
-If they refuse, you can [pass it through Apache with an alternate name](https://github.com/snarfed/wordpress-micropub/issues/56#issuecomment-299569822), but [you'll need to edit this plugin's code to read from that alternate name](https://github.com/snarfed/wordpress-micropub/issues/56#issuecomment-299569822).
+If they refuse, you can [pass it through Apache with an alternate name](https://github.com/snarfed/wordpress-micropub/issues/56#issuecomment-299569822).
+The plugin searches for the header in REDIRECT_HTTP_AUTHORIZATION, as some FastCGI implementations store the header in this location.

+If you are getting an `Unauthorized` error despite passing a valid access token then your WordPress installation may not be able to match your user account with the provided URL.
+The easiest way to resolve is to add the URL you are using as the URL in your user profile.

 ## Upgrade Notice